PeppeL-G/course-material/src/courses/introduction-to-script-programming/exercises.md

 Solutions to the exercises will be shown on this page after the tutorial each week going through and discussing sample solutions.

 ## Getting started with Python
 This sub-chapter contains instructions to help you get started with writing and running Python code.
-All software we use in this course should already be installed on the school's computers (but versions might differ).
+All software we use in this course should already be installed on the school's computers where we have lab sessions in this course (but versions might differ).
+If you use a school computer in another room you can install the software yourself on that computer through the application *Software Center*.
 If you use your own computer, you need to install the software on your own computer yourself, as described further down in this sub-chapter.

 To write Python code on your computer, you need a *text editor*.
 A text editor is a program through which you can: